All Episodes

 Okay, Ryan, say your comment, Ryan.

-Well, first off, I gotta give you give compliments to your staff.
+Well, first off, I got to give compliments to your staff.

 They are absolutely awesome.

-Um what you did for Lizzie is is excellent, uh but I just real quick, I wanted to know what your feelings are on you know, the whole Biden not so much Bloomberg anymore, obviously, but they seem to be fixated on beating Trump over and above anything else, you know, helping the country, what's good for their American people.
+But I just, real quick, I wanted to know what your feelings are on, you know, the whole Biden, not so much Bloomberg anymore, obviously, but they seem to be fixated on beating Trump over and above anything else, you know, helping the country, what's good for their American people.

 It's about beating Donald Trump.

-What whatever happened to, hey, we're in the race for the good of the country for the good of the American people.
+Whatever happened to, hey, we're in the race for the good of the country, for the good of the American people.

 The biggest disadvantage Democrats have in 243 days is exactly what you said.